WNY Maritime/Health Sciences football star Addison Copeland III verbally commits to Pitt

 Western New York Maritime/Health Sciences football star Addison Copeland III has verbally committed to attend Pitt.
 Copeland is a versatile athlete who plays receiver, defensive back and is a gifted punt and kick returner.

-Pitt has had success recruiting the 716 area in the past, so it shouldn’t be surprising that it continues to look for gems here.
+Pitt has had success recruiting in the Western New York area in the past, so it shouldn’t be surprising that it continues to look for gems here.
 Junior defensive end Jimmy Scott III of St. Francis committed to Pitt on Monday.

 Past Western New Yorkers to thrive at Pitt include Canisius High grad and current Atlanta Falcons running back Qadree Ollison of Niagara Falls and former St. Joe’s star and ex-Chicago Bears linebacker Bryan Knight.

-The 6-foot-3, 190-pound Copeland has been on the Division I radar since his freshman year when he attended a NFL Hall of Fame run camp in Syracuse.
+The 6-foot-3-inch, 190-pound Copeland has been on the Division I radar since his freshman year when he attended a NFL Hall of Fame-run camp in Syracuse.
 There, the fast and powerful lad received an offer from BYU.
 He has received more than 10 offers, including overtures from Syracuse, Notre Dame, South Carolina and Rutgers.

 “I’m very excited for Addison and his family on his commitment to Pitt,” Falcons coach Tyree Parker said.
 “That’s a major accomplishment.
 He will be able to obtain a college degree and play this game we love at the highest level.
 This is big for Addison and our football program.”